 - Keep all image files in a dedicated folder in your site i.e. www.mydomain.com/images/

 - Optimize the image size.
-The smaller the size of the image (in KB) the faster is your web site.
-You can use this free tool from Yahoo to make your image size smaller without losing the quality.
+The smaller the size of the image (in KB) the faster your website will load.

 8. Page Speed

 Fast web sites improve the user experience and it is a factor to encourage the visitor to come again.
-In addition, a web site that loads in less than 8 seconds is more likely to:
+In addition, a website that loads in less than 4 seconds is more likely to:

 - Rank better in search results

 - Get more conversions